How To Overcome Emotional Eating and Start Living Life

 Emotional Attachment to Food?

-It’s like an unconscious ceremony.
-Before you know it, your stomach is uncomfortably full.
+It’s like an unconscious ritual.
+Before you know it, your stomach is uncomfortably full and you’re beating yourself up.
 It’s become an unconscious habit.
 But there are many reasons why you turn to emotional eating.

 We are programmed from childhood to turn to food for comfort.
 Food is normal and natural and good.
 But when you’re stuck in unconscious eating patterns the food can have an ugly grip on you.

-Bottom line… overcoming emotional eating requires your ability to feel your feelings.
-Food is a sensual experience.
-Women are sensual beings.
+Here’s a further explanation.
+Again, as mentioned earlier, ultimately, overcoming emotional eating requires your ability to feel your feelings.
+That’s because food is a sensual experience.
+And women are sensual beings.
 We are naturally “feelers.”
 But you probably didn’t learn how to feel, especially not your uncomfortable feelings.

 More likely, you were taught to be a good girl and put on a smiley face, pushing those uncomfortable feelings down deep.
 Learning how to process your emotions is the number one biggy to free yourself from the cycle of food obsessions, binge eating, emotional eating, and all that has to do with “stuffing your face” instead of feeling your feelings.